 How long will I be on the wait list?

-Vacancies may arise throughout the summer and you will be contacted the moment we are able to offer you a space.
-If you have not been offered a space by early August, please contact our main telephone number 858.534.4010.
+We anticipate being at full capacity for Fall 2014.
+We will, however, still open a waitlist on August 1st.
+In the event a vacancy arises, you will be contacted the moment we are able to offer you a space.
+If you have not been offered a space by mid August, please actively pursue off-campus housing.

 What happens if I miss a deadline?

 Deadlines are firm and there are no exceptions.
 Be sure to apply well in advance.
 If you miss the Statement of Intent to Register or Housing Application deadlines, you may not receive the Housing Contract Instructional E-mail.

 What if I am a Transfer student?

 Incoming transfer students for Fall 2014 have a separate application and contract process from incoming first year students.
 Incoming transfer students may apply for a space at The Village at Torrey Pines.
 Applications for The Village at Torrey Pines will begin March 2014 and are available only to admitted students.
 Please visit The Village website for more information.